evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ```

 {% hint style="info" %}
 **What is a reference dataset?** You always need a `reference` to compute data drift.
-For example, you can use data from model validation phase or past production batch.
 It will serve as a baseline for distribution comparison.
-For metrics like descriptive statistics, the reference dataset is optional.
+For example, you can use the data from model validation or a past production batch.
+The reference dataset is optional for other metrics (e.g., descriptive statistics).
 You only need to pass the `current` data.
 However, you can optionally use `reference` to generate test conditions.
 For example, it can help automatically derive min-max ranges for features in out-of-range data quality tests.
 {% endhint %}

 ## 3. Create a Project